 After the fall of the once-mighty Roman Empire, Budva was ruled by various foreign empires, including the Byzantines, the Serbians, the Venetians, and the Habsburgs.
 After the collapse of Yugoslavia, Montenegro became independent in 2006.
 Budva quickly grew into the new country’s premier tourist destination.

 Nowadays, Budva is somewhat of a cultural treasure chest.
 From Turkish to Austrian and Venetian influences, its various cultural and political influences have resulted in a town with stunning architecture and many monuments.

 Because of its phenomenal beaches and magnificent harbor, Budva has been a tourist destination since the 1930s.
 Beach tourism in the area began with the arrival of the very first foreign tourists—affluent Czechs.
 The town remains a hugely popular beach destination in this part of Europe, visited by more than 650,000 tourists every year (which accounts for about 44% of all tourist visits in Montenegro, just in this small coastal town).

 It’s grown into a modern, well-established town featuring beaches, cultural attractions, and fantastic nightlife.
-People who visit Montenegro nowadays will typically also spend at least a day in Budva.
+People visiting Montenegro nowadays will typically spend at least a day in Budva.
 Especially its vibrant party scene sets it apart from other tourist hotspots in the region, such as the Bay of Kotor and Dubrovnik.